 As outlined below, Fermilab has strict policies affecting travel outside the U.S. by visa holders.
-All visa holders seeking to travel on Fermilab business outside the U.S. and planning to apply for a new visa stamp while abroad must fill out the Visa Application During Travel Form and follow the below instructions for its submission.
+All visa holders seeking to travel on Fermilab business outside the U.S. and planning to apply for a new visa stamp while abroad must fill out the Visa Application During Travel Form (Please right-click to “Save Link As”, then open the form from the saved folder.
+This will allow for its full functionality.
+Simply clicking on the link will not allow for digital signatures.) and follow the below instructions for its submission.

-- Complete this Form and submit is to the Visa Office 100 days prior to proposed travel (for conference attendees) or 45 days prior to proposed travel (all other situations).
+- SUBMIT the properly completed form to the Visa Office 100 days prior to the proposed travel (for conference attendees) or 45 days prior to the proposed travel (all other situations).

 - Complete your Travel Authorization in accordance with Travel Office timelines and policies.
 Include this form in your travel packet.

 - Email your host and the Visa Office (at firstname.lastname@example.org) with your proposed dates of departure and return, as well as the purpose of the trip, as required by DOE rules.

 - Provide copies of all visa-related paperwork, such as but not limited to, copies of new visa stamps, new admission stamps in your passport, and print-outs of your electronic I-94 record, to the Visa Office by uploading these to your online profile at app.docketwise.com

 - Do NOT EMAIL any documents